 The adaptation has kept them alive and allowed them to escape predators—or better sneak up on their prey—for millennia.
 But the color change is triggered by the sun, not the weather, which means as winters shorten, their coats aren’t catching up, says Leona Svancara, a spatial ecologist and climate change liaison with the Idaho Department of Fish and Game.
 “They become little light-colored beacons in this brown world.”

 Waking up Too Early

-Hibernation is the classic adaptation for animals in a cold climate.
-And what could be better than crawling in a cozy den and sleeping through the harshest parts of the year?
-While it’s worked perfectly for everything from the smallest of bats to the biggest of bears, researchers are beginning to worry about what happens in a shifting climate that has shorter winters but more relative extreme outliers of cold.
-“If it gets warm enough,” Svancara said, “they can come out of hibernation and we go through an extremely cold period that physiologically they are not prepared for.”
+Hibernation is a classic adaptation for animals in a cold climate.
+And what could be better than crawling in a cozy den and waiting out the harshest parts of the year?
+While it’s worked perfectly for everything from the smallest of bats to the biggest of bears, researchers are beginning to worry about what happens in a shifting climate that has shorter winters and more extreme temperatures.
+“If it gets warm enough,” Svancara says, “they can come out of hibernation and we go through an extremely cold period that physiologically they are not prepared for.”

 Adapted to the Cold—Not the Heat

-Watching a Canada lynx walking across snow is like watching an eagle fly.
+Watching a Canada lynx walk across snow is like watching an eagle fly.
 They grace the surface of feet-deep snow with their enormous, furry paws and light bones, and rarely sink in.
 It’s what makes them efficient winter predators, tracking down animals like snowshoe hares.
-But these adaptations to winter—the thick coats, big paws and fragile bones—aren’t likely as well adapted to warming temperatures.
+But these adaptations to winter—the thick coats and big paws—aren’t likely as well adapted to warming temperatures.
 It’s also critical to their survival that their scattered populations across the northern U.S. and Canada are able to connect.
-As the climate warms, and species that require deep snow and cold winters retreat to higher elevations and further north, they could become more disconnected to other populations.
+As the climate warms, and species that require deep snow and cold winters retreat to higher elevations and further north, they could become more disconnected from other populations.